-Match 1 Match 2 Match 3
+Contest 1 Contest 2 Contest 3

 1. Player A 1.
 Player B 1.
 Player A

-2. Player B 2.
+Player B 2.
 Player D 2.
 Player C

-3. Player C 3.
-Player F 3.
-Player D
+Player C Player F Player D

-4. Player D 4.
+Player D 4.
 Player H 4.
 Player G

-6) Doubles Matches
+4.6 Doubles Matches

-- a) In a doubles match that will decide the winner of a team contest (i.e. a doubles match played when the score is 2-2), the player who played in the #1 singles position in that particular team contest must be a part of the doubles team. - b) If a player that is scheduled to play doubles according to the match lineup is injured and unable to play in the doubles match, the team can select a substitute player from the match lineup.
-This substitute selection must be made by the end of the singles matches, or the team will forfeit the doubles match.
+- a.
+In a doubles match that will decide the winner of a team contest (i.e. a doubles match played when the score is 2-2), the player who played in the #1 singles position in that particular team contest must be a part of the doubles team. - b.
+If a player that is scheduled to play doubles according to the contest lineup is injured and unable to play the doubles match, the team can select a substitute player from the contest lineup.
+This substitute selection must be made by the end of the singles matches or the team will forfeit the doubles match.